rcemper/WsockClient.js/README.md

       SAMPLES>

-I have to admit this was my first piece of cod to run in nodejs.
+I have to admit this was my first piece of code to run in nodejs.